kurtperez123/MXN442-Assignment/README.md

 **Exploration.ipynb:** Provides an EDA and visualises the datasets and models.
 Runtime: a few minutes

-**Non_DL_Techniques:** Converts the tensor datasets into arrays and trains/tests an SVM and a Random Forest Classifier: Runtime: 1 hour (can be ran without using a GPU)
+**Non_DL_Techniques:** Converts the tensor datasets into numpy arrays and trains/tests an SVM and a Random Forest Classifier: Runtime: 1 hour (can be ran without using a GPU)

 **TrainTest_EfficientNet_models:** Trains an EfficientNetV2-S and EfficientNet-B4 network for 10 epochs.
 Runtime: 2 hours (requires a CUDA GPU)